The Darkest Hour (novel)

-The Darkest Hour is a children's fantasy novel, the sixth and last book in the original Warriors series by Erin Hunter, featuring the fictional character Firestar, a cat.
+The Darkest Hour is a young adult fantasy novel, the sixth and last book in the original Warriors series by Erin Hunter, featuring the fictional character Firestar, a cat.
 The series revolves around a group of wild cats living in four Clans, ThunderClan, RiverClan, WindClan, and ShadowClan.
-It was published on 1 October 2004, by HarperCollins.
+It was published on 1 October 2004 by HarperCollins.
 The story chronicles the events directly after A Dangerous Path and leads to the final battle for the forest.
+It is the final installment in the first Warriors story arc, The Prophecies Begin.